Familial Hyperthyroidism due to Mutations in TSH ReceptorSymptoms, Doctors, Treatments, Advances & More

 However, there may be experts who have treated this or similar conditions in our Find a Doctor section and research may be available in our Latest Advances section.

-Hans Duvefelt is a Family Medicine provider in Bucksport, Maine.
-Dr. Duvefelt and is rated as an Experienced provider by MediFind in the treatment of Familial Hyperthyroidism due to Mutations in TSH Receptor.
-His top areas of expertise are Bronchitis, Sciatica, Type 2 Diabetes (T2D), and Maturity Onset Diabetes of the Young.
-Dr. Duvefelt is currently accepting new patients.
+.
+Dr. Beasey is rated as an Advanced provider by MediFind in the treatment of Familial Hyperthyroidism due to Mutations in TSH Receptor.
+He is also highly rated in 30 other conditions, according to our data.
+His clinical expertise encompasses Type 2 Diabetes (T2D), Diabetic Neuropathy, Maturity Onset Diabetes of the Young, and Type 1 Diabetes (T1D).
+Dr. Beasey is board certified in American Board Of Pediatrics and American Board Of Internal Medicine.

 Summary: Thyroid hormones (TH) play a pivotal role in the development and function of the mammalian brain.
 Patients with impaired thyroid hormone transport into the brain tissue or in the case of defective local thyroid hormone receptor (collectively referred to as thyroid hormone resistance) subsequently experience psychomotor disabilities.
 The DEEPTYPE registry has been established with the objective of ...